Jump to section

 Overview

 In January 2021, Sumitomo Corporation supported and signed the Stakeholder Capitalism Metrics, a standard for non-financial information disclosure published by the International Business Council (IBC) of the World Economic Forum.
 Stakeholder Capitalism Metrics is a set of universal and comparable disclosures consisting of 21 core metrics and 34 expanded metrics focused on people, planet, prosperity and governance.
 While utilizing this Metrics, we will further expand the disclosure of nonfinancial information to our stakeholders.
-In FY2022, our disclosure focuses on the Metrics that are of high importance to the Company.
-We do not currently disclose all of them, but we will continue to review our disclosure based on the importance of the Metrics to our company and usefulness to our stakeholders.
+In FY2023, our disclosure focuses on the Metrics that are of high importance to the Company.

 Principle of Governance